 - xt:Commerce 3

 - Shopify (Additional configuration required.)
-How to set this up?
+How do I set this up?

-If you use a system other than listed above, follow the next chapter to learn how to cancel an order (or mark an order as canceled) in your Shopgate Admin.
+If you use a system other than listed above, read on to cancel an order (or mark an order as canceled) in your Shopgate Admin.

 To cancel an order, please follow the steps below:

 - Log in to your Shopgate Admin page.

 - From the Orders page, click Details on the order you need to cancel or refund.

 On the Order Details page, click Cancel and Refund.